swiftlang/swift-evolution/proposals/NNNN-add-result.md

   }

   /// Evaluates the given transform closure when this `Result` instance is
-  /// `.success`, passing the value as a parameter.
-If the transform closure
+  /// `.success`, passing the value as a parameter and flattening the result.
-  /// throws, the resulting error will be captured in the returned `Result`.
   ///
-  /// Use the `map` method with a closure that returns a non-`Result` value.
-  ///
-  /// - Parameter transform: A throwing closure that takes the successful
+  /// - Parameter transform: A closure that takes the successful value of the
-  ///   value of the instance.
+  ///   instance.
-  /// - Returns: A new `Result` instance with the result of the transform, if
+  /// - Returns: A new `Result` instance, either from the transform or from
-  ///   it was applied.
-  public func map<NewValue>(
+  ///   the previous error value. public func flatMap<NewValue>(
     _ transform: (Value) throws -> NewValue
   ) -> Result<NewValue, Swift.Error> {
     switch self {